A Copenhagen Energy company

 Fishing, Tourism and Offshore Wind

-In other parts of the world, recreational and professional fishing activities and wind farms coexist.
+In other parts of the world, recreational and professional fishing activities and windfarms have co-existed.

-For community and maritime safety, there will be a small exclusion zone around each turbine and transfer station to avoid people trying to climb on the structures, which is extremely dangerous when not conducted in accordance with safety procedures.
+For community and maritime safety, we will enact a small exclusion zone around each turbine and transfer station to avoid people trying to climb on the structures, which is extremely dangerous when not conducted in accordance with safety procedures.

-There will also be exclusion zones during construction.
+There will also be small exclusion zones around individual turbines during construction in line with safety and maritime requirements.

 Approvals